What is a Delaware Eviction Notice or Notice to Quit?

 Normally, yes.
 You may draft a Delaware Eviction Notice (more specifically referred to as a 5-Day Notice to Quit) to initiate the process.
 That said, due to COVID-19, a few limitations and protections have been put in place for tenants who have not been able to pay rent.
 While the federal ban on eviction has been struck down, the state of Delaware and individual municipalities are able to create and enforce their own guidelines for evictions.
-Check out the current guidelines for Delaware or ask a local landlord-tenant lawyer, if you are still unsure.
+Check out the ask a local landlord-tenant lawyer , if you are still unsure.

 In order to remove a tenant from a rental property in Delaware, you must always deliver them a Notice of Eviction.
 Some of the most common situations in which you might need to use one include: